akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge04.md

 ## Success Criteria

+1. Demonstrate that you have caching enabled.
-1. Compare the time of page loading between Azure App Service endpoint and Front Door endpoint.
+2. Compare the page loading time between Azure App Service and Front Door endpoints.
 Is there any difference?
+Explain to your coach
-2. Do 30-50 requests and show cache hit ratio to your coach
+3. Do 30-50 requests and show cache hit ratio to your coach

 ## Learning Resources